 Frequently Asked Questions

-- The starting price for a Crisp custom road or mtb frame can be found by clicking the main menu Pricing/Options tab.
+- The starting price for a Crisp custom road or mtb frame can be found by clicking the main menu Pricing/Road-Gravel-MTB tab.
 Here you’ll find all the pertinent information regarding standard framesets and all the options.
 The standard framset package includes project planning, analysis of anthropometric data, geometry development, drawing and revisions, fabrication, graphic and personalization development, hand satin finish, and custom etching.

 - Shipping costs vary from country to country.
 Shipping costs also vary based on the quantity of goods shipped (frame only, frame + fork, complete bike).
 Typically, a frame shipped via express courier, insured for its declared value will cost from Euro 30-60.00 in Italy.
 A frame shipped outside Italy via express courier, insured, usually costs between Euro 100-200.00.
 This does not include packing, packing material or packing labor as this depends again on the quantity of material being shipped.
 Detailed quotations are provided to the prospective client before starting a project.
 If you have particular needs regarding shipping or prefer to use your carrier, I also accommodate this possibility.